friedkitteh/WoW-Code/README.md

 # WoW-Code

-Collection of self-made and community created code for use in pro LAN events for WoW AWC 2019
+Collection of self-made and community created code for use in pro level LAN events for WoW AWC 2019